expressjs/expressjs.com/advanced/developing-template-engines.md

 app.set('view engine', 'ntl'); // register the template engine
 ~~~

-Your app will now be able to render ".ntl" files.
-Create a file named "index.ntl" in the views directory with the following content.
+Your app will now be able to render `.ntl` files.
+Create a file named `index.ntl` in the `views` directory with the following content.

 ~~~js
 #title#